Windows PowerShell Desired State Configuration (DSC) is a technology introduced by Microsoft in Windows PowerShell v4.0.

 In order to facilitate the pull server configuration and setup, Mr. Jason Helmick published an awesome script that will automate the whole process for you (end-to-end).
 Kudos to him.

 I highly recommend you use it in your deployment.

-- The script was designed to run on server Core in order to reduce the attack surface as much as possible, but it works on full server with desktop experience as well.
+- The script was designed to run on Server Core in order to reduce the attack surface as much as possible, but it works on a full server with desktop experience as well.
 I highly recommend server Core in production especially for Web Services, because web servers are under constant attack.